-With the confusing history put aside, Columbus Hops makes a great dual purpose hops.
+With the confusing history put aside, Columbus Hops makes a great dual purpose hops in beer.
 It brings both a bitterness kick to the table as well as strong dreamy aroma.
-Columbus brings a 14%-16% alpha acid rating to the table, making it ideal for laying the bitter foundation for Pale Ales, India Pale Ales, Stouts, and anything Imperial.
+Columbus brings a 14%-16% alpha acid rating to the table, making it ideal for laying the bitter foundation for beers such as Pale Ales, India Pale Ales, Stouts, and anything Imperial.
 In the same capacity this variety is commonly used for late-boil or dry hopping for its herbal, earthy character.
 The aroma is pleasing and citrus notes may be found in fresh batches.

 Columbus Hops Usage

 Columbus hops is commonly used for both its aromatic qualities as well as its bittering qualities.